-When clicking the play button, a new autopilot will appear in the right sidebar with the name of the unit plus “Offline”.
-As seen in the previous figure, a new Veronte Panel appears on the screen showing the phase changes as they occurred in the real operation.
+When clicking the play button, a new autopilot will appear in the right sidebar with the name of the unit plus Offline.
+As it can be seen in the previous figure, a new Veronte Panel appears on the screen showing the phase changes as they occurred in the real operation.

 Regarding the telemetry, all the variables that were in the Telemetry Link during the real flight can be displayed in the tour.

-For example, to display the IAS that the aircraft had during the flight played, just select the offline autopilot (highlighted in red) in the pull-down menu, and that chart will show the indicated airspeed of that operation.
+For example, to display the IAS that the aircraft had during the flight played, just select the offline autopilot in the pull-down menu, and the gauge will show the indicated airspeed of that operation.

 The telemetry generated during an operation is stored in different ways (see section 6.7.2).
 According to how each one of the telemetry variables has been stored (data link, onboard log, user log and fast log) it has to be downloaded in a different way.

 The information obtained directly from the Data Link is saved at the “appdata” folder of the operative system.
 This data is the telemetry sent by the air autopilot to Veronte Pipe, so it is stored in the computer that has the software installed.
 The exact path (in version 4.X) to obtain it is: